-Transport players and caddies to and from the course in the event of a suspension of play or other circumstance requiring players to leave the course.
-When not performing primary duties, you may be required to assist other volunteer committees, greet and provide general information and directions to spectators.
-Must be friendly, courteous, outgoing, and dependable.
-In addition, you must be 25 years of age, have a valid driver’s license, proof of insurance and must attend the evacuation routes training session the week prior to the tournament.
-Days needed: Weekend prior to tournament (pick up vehicles and deliver to course), Mon-Sun of tournament week, return vehicles Sunday after play or Monday morning after tournament.
-Day long shifts during tournament play.
+Drives made by PGA TOUR players are exciting to watch.
+But driving PGA TOUR pros off the course during inclement weather is essential.
+Join the Evacuation committee and you’ll be able to transport PGA TOUR players and caddies to and from the course in the event of a suspension of play or other circumstances requiring the departure from the course.
+You must be 25 years of age, have a valid driver’s license, proof of insurance and must attend the evacuation routes training session the week before the tournament.
+The days needed for this position include; the weekend prior to the tournament (pick up vehicles and deliver to the course), Mon-Sun of tournament week, return vehicles Sunday after play or Monday morning after the tournament.

 Help us share some good ‘ol Texas hospitality with our sponsors, VIPs and spectators in some of the premier viewing areas around TPC San Antonio.
 Provide a friendly, welcoming experience for guests as they arrive to the tournament – greeting them at the entrances of our hospitality venues throughout the course, checking for proper credentials, scanning their tickets and wristbanding them.
 Once guests are inside the venue, committee members help folks have an enjoyable time – helping them find a seat, navigating them to the bar and food service areas and even pointing them to the restrooms when necessary.
 Of course, we always want to remind our guests to be mindful of the competition taking place and politely quiet the crowds when noise levels escalate.
 As the saying goes, you’ll be the hostess with the mostess.

-The Media Services Committee works with our Media Director and Volunteer Chair to ensure that local and national media have the support needed to produce their stories about the tournament and to ensure that attending media have a proper working environment.
-Previous experience working in the Media area at another PGA TOUR, PGA TOUR CHAMPIONS or Web.com Tour event is valuable.
+The Media Services committee helps to ensure that local and national media have the support needed to produce the groundbreaking stories about the tournament.
+Another aspect includes monitoring media personnel to make sure they have a proper working environment and provide gracious Texas hospitality to enhance the experience of all media at the Valero Texas Open.
+Having previous experience working in the Media areas at other PGA TOUR, PGA TOUR CHAMPIONS or Web.com Tour events is attractive for this committee.

 Operations - Rapid Response

-Assist with various set-up projects onsite and in the operations compound.
-Some project assistance needed prior to tournament week.
-Help place fencing for crowd control and light construction work as needed.
-Position requires walking, standing, heavy lifting and familiarity with common hand tools.
-Help needed late March through late April.
+Do you enjoy working with tools?
+Do you feel gratification in building things with your hands?
+The Operations – Rapid Response committee will assist with various set-up plans onsite at TPC San Antonio and inside the operations compound.
+You can help place fencing for crowd control and light construction work as needed.
+This committee requires walking, standing, heavy lifting, and familiarity with common hand tools.
+Join this committee to see the daily operational processes that goes into creating a top-scale PGA TOUR tournament.
+Help for this is only needed late March through late April.

 Assist setting up, keeping clean, and tearing down parking lots.
 As vehicles enter lots, assist in verifying parking passes, then directing the vehicles where to park according to the loading plan for each lot.
 The various lots will be designated for one, some or all of our various patrons including: vendors, volunteers, sponsors, and spectators.